joker-git/Questionnaire/README.md

 The project contains one folder, namely 'src' .
 The 'src' folder contains the source code for 2 java files i.e. 'DAGraph.java' and 'Sentence.java', which are solutions to problem 1 and 2 respectively and the 'resources' folder.

 The 'resources' folder contains two files, 'input1.txt' and 'input2.txt' which are sample input for problem 1 and problem 2 respectively.
-The programs by default have
+The programs by default have these two files as their input file.

 ## Running the programs